 Another way to buy Cardano is by using another popular cryptocurrency such as Bitcoin.
 Many crypto exchanges, such as Binance, allow you to swap Bitcoin for Cardano (Ada).
-This is because many exchanges do not offer the option to directly purchase Cardano with a credit card or debit card.
+This is because many exchanges do not offer the option to directly purchase Cardano with a debit card.

 So, to buy Cardano with Bitcoin, all you have to do is purchase some Bitcoin through your chosen crypto exchange (or utilise the Bitcoin you already have).
 Then when you go to buy Ada, you can choose to use your Bitcoin balance to fund the purchase.
 Usually, this process incurs a small fee through the spread, which can vary depending on which crypto exchange you use.

 Buying Cardano Safely

 Similar to when buying any other asset, you must ensure you invest in Cardano safely in order to protect your capital and your personal details.
 The most important thing to keep in mind when buying Cardano is to use a trustworthy broker to facilitate your investment.

 Another thing to consider when buying Cardano UK is the usage of a crypto wallet.
 These wallets can be thought of as digitised bank accounts, where you can store the cryptocurrencies that you hold, along with other crypto assets.
 Many brokers and exchanges will offer a crypto wallet (such as a Bitcoin wallet) as part of their services.

 According to a recent article by Forbes, there are numerous risks that traders must be aware of when trading cryptocurrencies such as Cardano.
 One of the main risks associated with crypto trading is liquidity risk.
 This refers to the ease with which traders can buy or sell a specific cryptocurrency; if there is low liquidity, it can potentially mean that there are no buyers on the market, meaning you are unable to offload the currency.